Pathoma: USMLE Prep Platform Reviews

 - Sparse use of mnemonics

-- Website can be clunky, and videos occasionally glitch
+- The website can be clunky, and videos occasionally glitch

 - Some videos are very long, which may distract from higher-yield study tools